top of page

 IMG_8848.JPG

-Research: The effect of urbanization on the size of male sexual signals in Western Fence Lizards
+Research: The effect of urbanization on the size of male sexual signals in Western Fence Lizards.
+Bayley is now working with the Great Basin Institute as a desert tortoise survey technician.

 bottom of page